technix/atrament.ink/docs/atrament-basics/markup.md

 ```

 :::warning
-Please note the lue operator `<>` at the end of each table line - this is required to render the table properly.
+Please note the glue operator `<>` at the end of each table line - this is required to render the table properly.
 :::

 The table consists of header `[header][/header]` (optional) and rows `[row][/row]`.
 The `[ ]` tag is a cell separator.